brverbru/Testdoc/README.md

 + A **cloropleth map** uses variations in shading or coloring over a predefined area in order to explain the average values of a variable in that area.
 For example, the average unemployment in each province in Belgium can be displayed, using a shading percentage that is proportional to the unemployment level.

-+ **Symbol maps** will scale the size of a simple symbol (for example, a circle or square) in a proportional way to the value found at that location.
-The symbol can be scaled to the exact value, or can be graduated based on the different categories the value may fall into.
-Proportional symbol maps may be preferred over dot density maps because it is easier for viewers to quickly gain insights from the map since estimating the size of a symbol is less tedious than counting many little dots.
-An advantage of proportional symbol maps over choropleth maps is that the size of the areal unit plays less of a role.
++ **Symbol maps** will scale the size of a simple symbol in a proportional way to the value found at that location. <!-- The symbol can be scaled to the exact value, or can be graduated based on the different categories the value may fall into.
+Proportional symbol maps may be preferred over dot density maps because it is easier for viewers to quickly gain insights from the map since estimating the size of a symbol is less tedious than counting many little dots. --> An advantage of proportional symbol maps over choropleth maps is that the size of the areal unit plays less of a role.
 For example, consider population density.
 If a country with a small geographic area, such as Belgium, has a large associated value, it will have a large symbol over it.
 On a choropleth map, however, smaller places are easily overlooked on a complex border map, such as, in this case, Europe.
 No matter what color is assigned to countries, the larger areas on the map, such as nearby France and Germany, still dominate when a user is visually inspecting the map.
 Therefore smaller countries with higher population densities can be overlooked.

 + A **marker map** simply uses a predefined symbol to display locations.
 This can be helpful, for example, if a company wants to show users where they are present in the world by showing the locations of offices in New York City, Brussels, and Hong Kong.